ESTABLISHED 2006

 Remember, what you feed becomes the foundation of your horse’s health.
 Junk feed leads to junk outcomes - simple as that.

-What should horses eat?
+What should horses actually eat?

-• Restricted movement and grazing.
+• Restricted movement and turnout, often with limited grass species variety.

-• Limited forage variety.
+• Often limited dried forage variety.

 • Processed feeds loaded with sugars, starches, and fillers.